blastomussa/blastomussa.dev/content/about/index.md

 ---
 Hi Everyone,

-My name is Joe courtney and I am an IT systems engineer from Massachussetts.
+My name is Joe courtney and I am an IT systems engineer from Massachusetts.
 I currently work for UMass Chan Medical School as a Cloud Engineer.
 I have a passion for working with APIs and cloud technologies and I am Currently honing my IaC skills with Terraform and my API skills with Python 😎

 Cloud Engineer @ UMass Chan Medical School
 [![Linkedin Badge](https://img.shields.io/badge/-blastomussa-blue?style=for-the-badge&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/joseph-courtney)